krishna7888/krishna7888/README.md

 ###

 <p align="left">Hi!
 I'm Krishna Gupta, a full-stack developer currently learning the MERN stack.
 I built this Smart Canteen Pre-Order System to solve long queue problems at college canteens.
-I'm also skilled in C++, DSA, and love taking on real-world challenges.</p>
+I'm also skilled in C++, DSA, OPPs with JAVA and love taking on real-world challenges.</p>

 ###